 - English/Spanish bilingual fluency

-Summer Lead Camp Counselors report to the Site Manager in Durham, Orange, or Wake County.
+Summer Lead Camp Counselors report to the applicable Site Manager.

 A formal review will be conducted by the supervisor to establish and assess progress against employee goals.
 Ongoing feedback provided through regular supervision and work plan development/review sessions.

 The work of the Summer Lead Camp Counselor is typically performed at Durham, Orange, and Wake County locations.
 Travel to off-site locations is occasionally required.